Paroxysmisch/genome-assembly/dissertation/main.typ

   *Aim 3:*
   #aim_3
 ]
-Mamba was used to translate raw nucleotide reads into fixed-length embeddings.
+Mamba was used to translate raw base-level reads into fixed-length embeddings.
 These were then used to either form node or edge features.
 Mamba generating edge features outperformed the baseline that used normalized overlap length and similarity as edge features.
 Furthermore, it also outperformed random edge features.
 Mamba generating node features failed to surpass the baseline, and even the random edge features, which is likely due to the model capacity constraint imposed by @symgatedgcn in using node features to update edge features.

 #aim_achieved[
   *Aim 4:*
   #aim_4
 ]

 We introduced a novel architecture, @pgan, which successfully demonstrated the feasibility of end-to-end neural genome assembly in a simplified (yet still challenging) scenario where reads are perfectly accurate.
 Two variants of the architecture were evaluated---one utilizing Mamba, and the other Transformer.
-The Mamba-based model performed significantly better, which we hypothesize is due to its ability to operate more effectively on raw nucleotide-level data, in the absence of any canonical tokenization scheme for de novo @dna sequences.
+The Mamba-based model performed significantly better, which we hypothesize is due to its ability to operate more effectively on raw base-level data, in the absence of any canonical tokenization scheme for de novo @dna sequences.

 == Future work
 This project reveals several compelling directions for future work.
 The first direction is a more concrete analysis of the importance of highly expressive @gnn:pl for layout in genome assembly.
 Even though higher expressivity architectures like $k$-@gnn:pl are impractical for general use, observing their performance on this task would provide an objective baseline for the comparing the use of more computationally efficient, expressive @gnn architectures, and reveal the extent to which expressiveness is critical for this task.